Junípero Serra

 Serra was beatified by Pope John Paul II on 25 September 1988 in Vatican City.
-Amid denunciations from Native American tribes who accused Serra of presiding over a brutal colonial subjugation, Pope Francis canonized Serra on 23 September 2015 at the Basilica of the National Shrine of the Immaculate Conception in Washington, D.C., during his first visit to the United States.
+Amid denunciations from Native American tribes who accused Serra of presiding over a brutal colonial subjugation, Pope Francis canonized Serra on 23 September 2015 at the Basilica of the National Shrine of the Immaculate Conception in Washington, D.C., during his visit to the United States.
 Serra's missionary efforts earned him the title of "Apostle of California".

 Both before and after his canonization, Serra's reputation and missionary work during the Spanish occupation have been condemned by critics, who cite alleged mandatory conversions to Catholicism, followed by abuse of the Native American converts.

 Early life

-Serra was born Miquel Josep Serra i Ferrer (this name is Catalan, in Castilian it is Miguel José Serra Ferrer) in the village of Petra on the island of Mallorca in the Balearic Islands off the Mediterranean coast of Spain.
+Serra was born Miquel Josep Serra i Ferrer (this name is Catalan, in Castilian it is Miguel José Serra y Ferrer) in the village of Petra on the island of Mallorca (Majorca) in the Balearic Islands off the Mediterranean coast of Spain.
 His father Antonio Nadal Serra and mother Margarita Rosa Ferrer were married in 1707.

 By age seven, Miquel was working the fields with his parents, helping cultivate wheat and beans, and tending the cattle.
 But he showed a special interest in visiting the local Franciscan friary at the church of San Bernardino within a block of the Serra family house.
 Attending the friars' primary school at the church, Miquel learned reading, writing, mathematics, Latin, religion and liturgical song, especially Gregorian chant.
 Gifted with a good voice, he eagerly took to vocal music.
 The friars sometimes let him join the community choir and sing at special church feasts.
 Miquel and his father Antonio often visited the friary for friendly chats with the Franciscans.

 At age 16, Miquel's parents enrolled him in a Franciscan school in the capital city, Palma de Majorca, where he studied philosophy.
 A year later, he became a novice in the Franciscan order.